espeak-ng/espeak-ng/docs/mbrola.md

 is named just `xx`.

-When `Makefile.am` is update, when espek-ng will be compiled, e.g. by entering command `automake; make -B` newly added Mbrola voice will be compiled automatically.
+When `Makefile.am` is update, when espek-ng will be compiled, e.g. by entering command `automake; make -B` newly added MBROLA voice will be compiled automatically.